34. Personal Freedom

 - We can be conditioned by our previous experiences.
 If you had an accident while learning to ride a bicycle, you may become predisposed against cycling (or even sport in general) throughout your life.

 - The conditioning can be the result of a self-image that you want to create or maintain in the present.
-For example, you may start smoking to look cool (to others or to yourself) and then make a habit of it.
+For example, you may start smoking or vaping to look cool (to others or to yourself) and then make a habit of it.

 - We can also be conditioned by our own expectations, what we want to become.
 For example, you may be ridiculed for crying and vow never to be a ‘wimp’ again.
 Years later, you may find yourself incapable of crying, although the original situation and the promise are long forgotten.